 The struggle is real.
 Fortunately, once you know the tricks, you’ll be set for life.
 Contrary to what your mom says, you can mix your lights and darks provided your darks have already been through the wash a few times.
 Mind your water temperature, as some fabrics shrink with heat.
 Heed the labels on your expensive and delicate garments as well as the directions on the detergent packaging.
 If washing machines/dryers are tough to come by in your living space, utilize local laundromats which are typically pretty affordable.

-The benefits of studying abroad definitely outweigh some of the issues you may encounter while traveling, and if you fall in love the city you’re in, hopefully none of them will faze you.
+The benefits of studying abroad definitely outweigh some of the issues you may encounter while traveling, and if you fall in love with the city you’re in, hopefully none of them will faze you.
 Get involved, explore new places and don’t let money hold you back when you can always take advantage of our discounted flights, hotels and tours!